OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 ```

 #############################################

-#Basic Filtering
+# Basic Filtering

-#Run program directly without user shell
+# Run program directly without user shell

 shell none

-#Use to join a firejail session to debug
+# Use to join a firejail session to debug

 name <process name>

-#Enable protocol filter.
+# Enable protocol filter.

 protocol <protocol1>,<protocol2>,…,<protocoln>

 #############################################

-#System Call Filtering
+# System Call Filtering

-#Choose one of the following (seccomp) and delete the rest
+# Choose one of the following (seccomp) and delete the rest

-#Default System Calls blacklist, please see [Firjeail Man.](https://firejail.wordpress.com/features-3/man-firejail/ as reference)
+# Default System Calls blacklist, see https://firejail.wordpress.com/features-3/man-firejail/ for reference.

 seccomp

-#Add to default blacklist
+# Add to default blacklist

 seccomp <system call #1>,<system call #2>,…,<system call #n>

-#Whitelist System calls
+# Whitelist System calls

 seccomp.keep <system call #1>,<system call #2>,…,<system call #n>

-#Blacklist System Calls
+# Blacklist System Calls

 seccomp.drop <system call #1>,<system call #2>,…,<system call #n>

 #############################################

-#Linux Capability Filtering
+# Linux Capability Filtering

-#Choose one of the following (caps) and delete the rest.
+# Choose one of the following (caps) and delete the rest.

-#One of the following options must be in the profile
+# One of the following options must be in the profile

-#Drops all of the Linux capabilities if none are need
+# Drops all of the Linux capabilities if none are need

 caps.drop all

-#Blacklist Capabilities
+# Blacklist Capabilities

 caps.drop <caps #1>,<caps #2>,…,<caps #N>

-#Whitelist Capabilities
+# Whitelist Capabilities

 caps.keep <caps #1>,<caps #2>,…,<caps #N>

 #############################################

-#Filesystem Filters
+# Filesystem Filters

-#The following are recommended settings, each process owner must see if they apply to their process and modify them as needed
+# The following are recommended settings, each process owner must see if they apply to their process and modify them as needed

-#Keep /bin private and only allow
+# Keep /bin private and only allow

 private-bin bash,ls,cat,sed

-#Keep /tmp private
+# Keep /tmp private

 private-tmp

-#Keep /dev private
+# Keep /dev private

 private-dev

-#Keep /etc private
+# Keep /etc private

 private-etc group,hostname,localtime,nsswitch.conf,passwd,resolv.conf

-#Set files to Read Only
+# Set files to Read Only

 read-only <file #1>